atduskgreg/SneakGame/README.md

 #### Player control

-* Shuffle order of character moves
 * Show count of moves in the turn "x/10"
-* Make the controls and move instructions full-screen and modal
+* Use arrows (and text of destination square) for move buttons

 #### Other

 * Identify squares with multiple characters that need dialog